top of page

 Questions & Answers

-The Department for Education is introducing compulsory Relationships Education and Health Education for primary pupils, this will be compulsory.
+The Department for Education has introduced compulsory Relationships Education and Health Education for primary pupils, this will is compulsory.

 Through these subjects, we want to support all young people to be happy, healthy and safe – we want to equip them for adult life and to make a positive contribution to society.
 Throughout our engagement process as we developed this curriculum, we have heard a number of wide ranging concerns.